Home

 How Viqal Supports AI Adoption

-Viqal’s AI Hospitality Assistant automates guest communication and integrates directly with PMS systems.
-It handles pre-arrival, in-stay, and post-stay interactions, learns from guest behavior, and escalates issues when human attention is needed.
-As part of a broader AI adoption strategy, Viqal bridges human service with automation, giving hotels an immediate entry point into practical AI transformation.
+Viqal's AI Hospitality Assistant automates guest communication and plugs into the PMS.
+It handles pre-arrival, in-stay, and post-stay interactions, learns from guest behaviour, and escalates when a human should step in.
+As part of a broader AI rollout, it bridges human service with automation, giving hotels a practical entry point rather than a speculative one.

 Current Trends in Hotel AI

-- AI pricing models are integrating external data sources such as flight and event data.
+• Pricing models are pulling in external data such as flight and event feeds.

-- Sustainability metrics are increasingly automated through predictive maintenance.
+• Sustainability metrics are being automated through predictive maintenance.

-- Personalized upselling and post-stay re-engagement are now standard AI use cases.
+• Personalised upselling and post-stay re-engagement are standard use cases now.

 Summary

-AI in the hotel industry involves using advanced technologies to improve operations and guest services.
-This includes predictive maintenance, energy management, inventory control, and personalized guest interactions, all aimed at enhancing efficiency and satisfaction.
+It's the use of advanced technologies to improve operations and guest service.
+Common uses include predictive maintenance, energy management, inventory control, and personalised guest interactions, all aimed at lifting efficiency and satisfaction.

-AI for hotels refers to the implementation of artificial intelligence to streamline operations and improve guest experiences.
-Examples include AI-driven virtual concierges, smart energy systems, and personalized marketing, all designed to make hotel services more efficient and tailored to individual guest needs.
+It refers to applying artificial intelligence to streamline operations and improve guest experience.
+Think virtual concierges, smart energy systems, and personalised marketing, each tailored to how a property actually runs and who it serves.